Last Updated, Dec 4, 2025 @ 9:55 am

 1. Definition: GEO fluency refers to how smoothly, clearly and naturally your content reads.
 Fluent content is easy to understand, free of awkward phrasing and flows logically from point to point.

-2.Why it matters: All Generative engines such as ChatGPT, Perplexity, Claude and Google AI Overview, prioritise content that is readable, coherent and engaging.
+2.Why it matters: All Generative engines such as ChatGPT, Perplexity, Claude and Google AI Mode, prioritise content that is readable, coherent and engaging.

 Write With Clarity and Simplicity